osscie/osscie_official/README.md

 # Welcome to [Osscie](https://www.google.com) ("oh-see")

 This is the Open-Source, Social, Community-Inspired Experiment.
-Our goal is to make a create a website under constant improvement, a product of community driven development and democratic choices.
-Our website will always run the code found here, and you can modify it, anytime.
+Our goal is to create a website under constant improvement, a product of community driven development and democratic choices.
+Osscie will always be running the code found here, and you can modify it however and whenever you want.
 Here's how it works:

 * Any user can make changes, improvements, or additions to our code.
 * The Osscie community discusses and votes on the new code.